 Both fire and disaster drills (earthquake drills) are practiced regularly.
 A site Disaster Plan is aligned with the District Disaster Plan.
-During an actual emergency, students will only be released to adults with proper identification and who is listed on the student's emergency card.
+During an actual emergency, student will be released only to adults with proper identification and who are listed on the student's emergency card.
 PLEASE KEEP ALL EMERGENCY CARD INFORMATION UP TO DATE THROUGH OUT THE SCHOOL YEAR.